Ghostasguest/language-proficiency/hangman/README.md

     A debugging feature is included to display the word being guessed (print(word_to_guess, "(debugging)")).
 Comment or remove this line when deploying the final version.

-##Screenshots
-Winning Screen

-Losing Screen

-Contributions

-Contributions, bug reports, and suggestions are welcome!
-Feel free to open an issue or submit a pull request.
-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.